San José City College Centennial: Dr. Joseph King

 Joseph King on the progression of LGBTQ rights at City College

 My name became synonymous with the word “gay,” which was not what I really wanted.
 I was a librarian with a future ahead of me, but when I saw their faces and when they talked with me, I could never turn them away.
-I saw fear and sadness in those eyes, and I knew I had to be there for them, if even all I did was listen.
-I knew what it was like to have someone listen to me when I came out when I was a grad student in a Ph.D. program at UC Irvine.
+I saw fear and sadness in those eyes, and I knew I had to be there for them, even if all I did was listen.
+I knew what it was like to have someone listen to me when I came out as a grad student in a Ph.D. program at UC Irvine.
 I had to do it.

 Because LGBT issues were so hidden, I decided to resurrect the Gay Straight Alliance (GSA) club Anne Heffley had first created (page 7).
 It started with a few students and eventually grew over time.